SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 6. To start the service at boot, right-click **ejSchedule**, select **Properties** and make sure **Startup type** is set to **Automatic**.
 7. Click **Start** to start the service

-You are now ready to log in and use Service by opening your client browser and go to *[Hostname]/scripts/ticket.fcgi*
+You are now ready to log in and use Service by opening your client browser and going to *[Hostname]/scripts/ticket.fcgi*

 ***

 [Previous][15] | [Next][14] | [Back to guide][13]

 <!-- Referenced links -->
+[1]: ../../../../data-access/docs/netserver/config/security.md
 [2]: manual-steps.md
 [13]: ../../onsite/install/guide.md
 [14]: ../../onsite/install/web-client/index.md